 The law around accidents involving animals is extremely complex however, and the main task for the Horse Riding Accident Solicitors is to prove that a third party was in some way negligent.
 For this reason, it is imperative to a successful outcome that you have the best legal representation available.
 Those we have helped would certainly label us as specialist Horse Riding Accident Solicitors, so rely on our years of experience to help you.

-Sheldon Davidson are a leading law firm for road accident injury compensation claims in Greater Manchester and we have a track record of success in securing financial compensation for our clients, including cases where animals were involved.
-Call one of our experts today for a free and impartial consultation and after hearing the details of your accident we will advise whether there is a case to be answered.
+Sheldon Davidson is a leading firm of personal injury solicitors in Manchester and we have a track record of success in securing financial compensation for our clients, including cases where animals were involved.
+Call one of our Horse Riding Accident Solicitors today for a free and impartial consultation and after hearing the details of your accident we will advise whether there is a case to be answered.

 Why are there so many injuries where horses are involved?